reframejs/reframe/docs/usage-manual.md

 So,
 if your page has no interactive views, then you should set `doNotRenderInBrowser: true`.
-(More precisely speaking, you should set `doNotRenderInBrowser: true` when your page's view components are all stateless.)
+(More precisely, you should set `doNotRenderInBrowser: true` when your page's view components are all stateless.)

 By setting `doNotRenderInBrowser: true` to all your pages, you remove browser-side JavaScript.